svdC1/kotobase/.github/ISSUE_TEMPLATE/feature_request.md

 ---
+name: Feature Request
+about: Request a feature to be added to Kotobase
+title: [Feature Request]
-Type: Feature Request
+labels: Feature Request
-Title: ""
 ---

 ## Feature Type